rhodyprog4ds/BrownFall21/_sources/assignments/01-python-syllabus.md

 In your browser, view the `gh-pages` branch to see your compiled submission, as `portfolio.pdf` or by viewing your website.

-There will be a pull request on your repository that is made by GitHub classroom, [request a review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review) from `@brownsarahm`.
+There will be a pull request on your repository that is made by GitHub classroom, [request a review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review) from @rhodypro4dg/{{ ghinstructors }}.

 <!-- ## Solutions